alexread730/galvanize-brews/README.md

 * Run `npm start` to see the views

 ## Tasks
+* Initialize this folder as a knex project
 * Create *2 migrations* and *2 seeds* with the data available in the `/data` directory
   * You do not need to parse the CSV files, it is OK to copy/paste the values into a seed file.
 * Update the `queries.js` file with the queries you will need
   * Each query function should return a promise that resolves to the desired data

+## Submitting your Project

 * When you're done, you should have a site that looks [like this](http://galvanize-brews.herokuapp.com/)
 * When all tests are passing, issue a PR to this repo!